tyndev/fastapi-sqlmodel-project/README.md

 ### Database Operations
 - **Engine Configuration**: Learned to use a single SQLite database engine object and re-use it everywhere to provide with good performance and safe database interactions.
 - **Session Management**: Implemented the use of context managers (originally learned in an advanced Python course) for handling database sessions so that transactions are correctly committed or rolled back.
+- **SQL Indexes**: Learned how indexes use Binary Search Algoriths to speed up queries on databases.
+The key is knowing when to use indexes and their tradeoffs.
+More indexes means slower insert, update, and delete operations due to added steps for updating the index.
+    - Use indexes on columns in large tables when frequently querying, ordering, or grouping.
+    - Use indexes sparingly on columns in very small tables or in tables with a very high rate of insert, update, or delete operations.

 ### CRUD Operations
 - **Data Insertion**: Learned how to add multiple entries to a database in a single transaction for efficient batch processing using an ORM.